pesarkhobeee/myPersonalCloudLab/README.md

 kubectl get node
 ```

-Congratulation, we have our Kubernetes and we can be proud which we created it via terraform, we learned a lot and it is time to learn more by playing with Kubernetes commands.
+Congratulations, we have our Kubernetes and we can be proud that we created it via terraform, we learned a lot and it is time to learn more by playing with Kubernetes commands.
-If you like to deploy a weblog system on you Kubernetes you can look to my GitHub repository which I already create the whole chain of having wordpress on k3s:
+If you like to deploy a weblog system on you Kubernetes you can look to my GitHub repository which I already created the whole chain of having wordpress on k3s:
 https://github.com/pesarkhobeee/wp-k3s

-Hope you find this article as a good first step of getting familiar with Infrastructure as code and containers orchestration concepts :)
+Hope you find this article as a beneficial first step of getting familiar with Infrastructure as code and containers orchestration concepts :)

 # resources: